 Support for people with low incomes

-A household is in persistent low income if it has less than 60% of the UK’s average income for 3 out of 4 years – this was £28,000 for a couple with no children in 2016-2017.
+A household is in persistent low income if it has less than 60% of the UK’s average income for 3 out of 4 years; this was £28,000 for a couple with no children in 2016 to 2017.
 This article aims to bring together all the services that are available in Newcastle to help you manage your money and avoid debt.
 You can also struggle if you have unexpected costs, such as, your boiler breaking down, car repairs, zero hours work, you lose your job.
 It is useful to have a savings account for unexpected costs and we cover some options in this article.

 If your credit rating is low or your don’t have a credit history you will struggle to access bank accounts.
 Here’s a list of high street bank accounts that may be easier for you to use.

 You may be eligible for some benefits and our Welfare benefits article takes you through what is available and who can give you support to access them.
 You can get Welfare benefits advice from a local independent service.
 They can help guide you through the application process and explain how some benefits may impact upon another: